Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Introduction

-The issue of bound ``multineutron nuclei'' was scrutinized in the modern theoretical approaches \cite{Pieper:2003,Timofeyuk:2003b,Higgins:2021} always with the same result: with fixed two-body potentials, radical modifications of the three-body potential are required.
-Such modifications are considered unacceptable as they are inconsistent with well-known nuclear structure.
-In the theoretical studies of the $^{4}$n low-energy continuum various indications were found for important low-energy effect of the $^{4}$n final-state interaction (FSI).
-These include: specific trajectories of the $S$-matrix poles, enhanced ``time delay'', energy extrapolations of multi-neutron states confined in traps, etc., see e.g.\ \cite{Sofianos:1997,Lazauskas:2005,Gandolfi:2017,Fossez:2017,Deltuva:2018, Deltuva:2019,Higgins:2020} and, especially, the illuminating summary of those studies in \cite{Marques:2021}.
-There have been two works that, unlike those cited above, have predicted a $^{4}$n \emph{resonant state} \cite{Shirokov:2016,Li:2019}, strongly contradicting the other studies.
+The issue of bound ``multineutron nuclei'' was scrutinized in the modern theoretical approaches \cite{Pieper:2003,Timofeyuk:2003b,Higgins:2021} with the same result: for fixed two-body potentials, radical modifications of the three-body potential are required to get bound $^{4}$n.
+Such modifications are considered unacceptable as they are inconsistent with well-known nuclear structure of all other nuclides.
+In the theoretical studies of the low-energy $^{4}$n continuum various indications were found for important low-energy effect of the $^{4}$n final-state interaction (FSI).
+These include: specific trajectories of the $S$-matrix poles, enhanced ``time delay'', energy extrapolations of multi-neutron states confined in traps, etc., see e.g.\ \cite{Sofianos:1997,Lazauskas:2005,Gandolfi:2017,Fossez:2017,Deltuva:2018, Deltuva:2019,Higgins:2020}.
+There have been, however, two works that have predicted a $^{4}$n \emph{resonant state} \cite{Shirokov:2016,Li:2019}, strongly contradicting the other studies.
+It has been mentioned above that the illuminating summary of those studies can be found in the review \cite{Marques:2021}.